The Soldier's Details

 Also read about Java and POW Camps.

-Hampson and Cocking was present when Private Edgar Chetham Jones WX7453 died of bacillary dysentery at Bicycle Camp Hospital, Batavia on 6th July 1942.
+Hampson and Cocking were present when Private Edgar Chetham Jones WX7453 died of bacillary dysentery at Bicycle Camp Hospital, Batavia on 6th July 1942.

 Hampson was with Java Group 4 arriving Singapore as a POW from Java.
 He departed Singapore 14 October 1942.